New Venture Challenge Rules and Guidelines

 It is the participant's responsibility to read and to abide by these guidelines.
-Participation in the competition or challenge means that the participants have read and agree to these guidelines.
+Participation in the New Venture Challenge (NVC) shall be interpreted as the participants having both read and accepted the terms of these guidelines.

-The CMU New Venture Challenge (NVC) is a competition program for students enrolled across all colleges at CMU to develop their entrepreneurial mindset, learn business start-up techniques, and develop their business ideas.
-It is intended for very early stage student business ventures.
-The NVC provides a transformational experience where students are able to earn start-up funds for their businesses.
-They have multiple opportunities to connect with experienced entrepreneurs, alumni, business professionals, venture capital experts, angel investors, faculty and community leaders.
-They work on their business ideas over two semesters, pitch their businesses to experienced professionals, make adjustments and compete to earn/win start-up funds and in-kind services.
+NVC is a competition program for students enrolled across all colleges at CMU to develop their entrepreneurial mindset, learn business start-up techniques, and develop their business ideas.
+It is intended for very early-stage student business ventures.
+NVC provides a transformational experience where students can earn start-up funds for their businesses.
+Students have multiple opportunities to connect with experienced entrepreneurs, alumni, business professionals, venture capital experts, angel investors, faculty, and community leaders.
+They work on their business ideas over two semesters, pitch their businesses to experienced professionals, make adjustments, and compete to earn (win) start-up funds and in-kind services.

-We welcome aspiring entrepreneurs from Michigan Technological University to join CMU students to further expand the possibilities for start-up business success in Michigan.
+We welcome aspiring entrepreneurs from Michigan Technological University (MTU) to join CMU students to further expand the possibilities for start-up business success in Michigan.
 The number of entrants from MTU is determined via agreement between MTU and CMU.